Solid, Durable Amish and Traditional Construction

 In the case of every college and university, we strive to select fabrics that are the right quality and the closest match of the Pantone® colors (PMS colors).
 We deal with multiple fabric distributors, nationally, to accomplish this task.

 Durability of fabric is evaluated in number of “double rubs“.
-We strive for fabrics that are rated fro 20,000 double rubs or more.
-It is generally more essential to choose the fabric that is the right color and texture.important to find the fabric.
-Most commercial fabrics are durable enough for any of our chairs.
+We strive for fabrics that are rated at 20,000 double rubs or more.
+It is generally more important to choose the fabric that is the right color and texture than to be concerned about certain ratings.
+When choosing fabrics for our clients, we always seek highly rated fabrics.
+Most commercial fabrics are durable enough for our chairs in most home and office environments.

 To ensure that your chair upholstery remains attractive, comfortable, and durable for many years to come, it is important to properly care for one’s chairs.